apache/nuttx/configs/sabre-6quad/README.txt

    CPU (which may not be CPU0).
 Perhaps that should be a spinlock to prohibit execution of interrupts on CPU0 when other CPUs are in a critical section?

+2. Cache Concurency.
+This is a difficult problem.
+There is logic in place now to clean CPU0 D-cache before starting a new CPU and for invalidating the D-Cache when the new CPU is started.

+   But there are many, many more cache coherency issues.
+This could, in face, be a showstopping issue.

 Configurations
 ==============